mcandre/forkbombs/README.md

-# forkbombs - Collection of forkbombs in various programming languages
+# forkbombs - a collection of forkbombs in various programming languages

 # EXAMPLE